serendipity80-dev/Photo-searcher/README.md

+# Photo-searcher

+A simple Photo search app, where I fetched the data from [Unsplash](https://unsplash.com/developers) using Axios.
+The users can search for their favorite photos using the right search term.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).